airis4d/CASSPER/Train_and_Predict/README.md

 ## Prediction using trained model.
 #### Step1
 To predict the segmented labels using the trained model, enter the command **`./cassper_predict.sh Protein1`** in the terminal.
 The predicted images will be saved in the folder- `Protein1/Predict_labels`.

-The trained model will be saved in the folder -`Protein1/TSaved1`.
-If we want to use another pretrained model, just replace the TSaved folder.
-Pretrained models correspoding to different proteins mentioned in the paper  and the **cross model** trained with 15 proteins can be downloaded from the link:

 #### Step 2
 To get the centre of the particles in star format, run the code `python star_from_labels,py -i Protein1/Predict_labels -o Protein1/star_coordinates`.The star files will be saved in folder `Protein1/star_coordinates`.

+## Prediction using cross model or pretrained model
+The trained model will be saved in the folder -`Protein1/TSaved`.
+If we want cross model or a  pretrained model, just replace the TSaved folder.
+Pretrained models correspoding to different proteins mentioned in the paper  and the **cross model** trained with 15 proteins can be downloaded from the link:

+After prediction, run the code `python star_from_labels,py -i Protein1/Predict_labels -o Protein1/star_coordinates`to get the centre of the particles in star format.
+The star files will be saved in folder `Protein1/star_coordinates`.